Review: ‘The Hunger Games’ by Suzanne Collins

 What did I think of the book?
-I won’t go into summarizing it…because the previews of the movie and the description of the book summarizes it pretty well.
+I won’t go into summarizing it…because the previews of the movie and the description of the book summarize it pretty well.

-My honest opinion…is I loved this book.
-Yes…the mother instinct in me a few times wanted to throw the book a few times and ask Why?
-How could you just watch kids kill each other to the end?
+My honest opinion is I loved this book.
+Yes the mother instinct in me a few times wanted to throw the book a few times and ask Why?
+How could you watch kids kill each other to the end?
 That is just crazy.
 I adore the characters though.
 I loved Katniss.
 I have never read a strong young female character before.
 I’ve never read a male character before like Peeta (who I need to say now… Josh Hutcherson played him perfectly in the movie).
-I was in tears in the beginning of the book when Katniss volunteers to take her sister’s spot in the Hunger Games.
+I was in tears at the beginning of the book when Katniss volunteers to take her sister’s spot in the Hunger Games.
 I was in tears whenever Katniss was trying to be strong.
 I was bawling my eyes out when Peeta expressed his feelings.
-It was even worst when one of the other tributes got killed in the Games.
+It was even worse when one of the other tributes got killed in the Games.
 OMG…I don’t think I’ve ever cried so hard in my life.
 I cried even harder when the Game Keepers changed up the rules, not once, but twice during the Games.
 Unbelievable!!!

-The whole entire time I read this book, I was thinking I would be the Mom who rebelled against the Capitol.
-No way, was I going to allow my child or children be thrown into a situation like that.
+The entire time I read this book, I thought I would be the Mom who rebelled against the Capitol.
+No way, was I going to allow my child or children to be thrown into a situation like that.
 I would fight back.

-I highly recommend this book to anyone out there, really.
-If you feel uncomfortable reading it because of the whole part of kids killing each other, believe me I was the same way.
-I had to remind myself, this book is fiction.
-Suzanne created it…and it’s not real.
+I highly recommend this book to anyone out there.
+If you feel uncomfortable reading it because of the whole part of kids killing each other, I was the same way.
+I had to remind myself; this book is fiction.
+Suzanne created it, and it’s not real.
 This book will make you mad, cry and happy (especially at the end).
-You’ll probably want to scream at the book a few times and of course you’ll be rooting for Katniss.
+You’ll probably want to scream at the book a few times, and of course, you’ll be rooting for Katniss.

-I definitely recommend reading the book before you see the movie also.
-I don’t regret it one bit, waiting over a week to see the movie so I can read this book first.
-I understood the movie a lot better and I noticed what the director/producers left out in the movie.
+I recommend reading the book before you see the movie also.
+I don’t regret it one bit, waiting over a week to see the film so I can read this book first.
+I understood the film a lot better, and I noticed what the director/producers left out in the movie.

 When I'm not reading and reviewing, you can find me at my day job during the week and on the weekend taking care of our little farm.